seanwarman/hydrator/README.md

 template files but also a data source.

-You use a single set of template (.vue) files and they're both server rendered but also bundled for the client as well.
+You use a single set of template (.vue) files and they're both server rendered but also bundled for the client as well, and the same for the state.

-My plan is to add Pina to this app then have the state synced between the client and server using websockets.
-This way we could even sync the server-side state with a database to have a single source of truth for the entire stack.

 ## Development